-On the other hand, eating high-carb meals will give you those spikes in blood sugar, fluctuations in energy levels, and increased appetite for more food.
+On the other hand, eating high-carb meals will give you those spikes in blood sugar, fluctuations in energy levels, and an increased appetite for more food.
 So even if you’re doing a great job on the peloton bike, because of more calorie intake, the legs get bigger.

-The high-intensity peloton classes allows to regular cardio workout, and with combination of low-calorie and high-protein diet you can lose fat and build muscle at the same time.
+The high-intensity peloton classes allow for regular cardio workouts, and with a combination of low-calorie and high-protein diets, you can lose fat and build muscle at the same time.

 You can still do your 20 minutes daily classes, but if you don’t follow up with the diet that creates a calorie deficit, then it won’t work.

 Building muscle on the peloton is fun and the best way to do it is by joining the classes that are doing climbing and HIIT.

 One of my favorite peloton instructors that is doing a lot of HIIT and climb combinations is Olivia Amato. her classes are tough with limited rest.
 That’s when you build up your leg muscles.